Agassiz’s Nudibranch

 Agassiz’s Nudibranch, Felimare agassizii.
 Underwater photograph taken in Zihuatanejo Bay, Guerrero, December 2019.
 Photograph and identification courtesy of Maude Jette, Dive Zihuatanejo, www.Divezihuatanejo.com.

-Phylogeny: Agassiz’s Nudibranch, Felimare agassizii (Bergh, 1894), is a member of the Chromodorididae Family of Nudibranchs and is known in Mexico as nudibranquio de Agassiz.
-It was named after the Harvard evolutionary biologist Alexander Agassiz.
-These organisms are frequently referenced as sea slugs.
+Phylogeny: Agassiz’s Nudibranch, Felimare agassizii (Bergh, 1894), is a member of the Chromodorididae Family of Nudibranchs.
+The genus Felimare is one of sixteen genera in the Chromodorididae Family, and there are forty-four species in the Felimare Genus.
+In Mexico they are is known as Nudibranquio de Agassiz.
+This species was named in honor of the Harvard biologist Alexander Agassiz.

 Morphology: Agassiz’s Nudibranch is a marine gastropod that displays a rectangular profile and a slightly flattened head.
 Their body is blue-black in color and their dorsal side is covered with numerous small yellow dots and elongated white oval spots.
 They have three body stripes along the margin, yellow on the outside, narrower navy blue or black in the middle and light green.
-They have a maximum body length of 7.9 cm (3.1 inches).
+They have a maximum of 7.9 cm (3.1 inches) in length.

-Diet: Agassiz’s Nudibranch feeds almost exclusively on demosponges.
+Diet: Agassiz’s Nudibranchs feed almost exclusively on demosponges.

 Synonyms: Chromodoris agassizii, Chromodoris aegialia, Glossodoris aegialia, Hypselodoris aegialia and Hypselodoris agassizii.